hirakendu/boosted_trees/doc/spark_mllib_boosted_trees_md/spark_mllib_boosted_trees.md

 and 30 minutes to train a regression tree model, both limited to depth 5 and minimum gain fraction of 0.01.
-Most time is spent on the distributed process of finding loss statistics histograms of data subsets indicating a reasonably efficient implementation in terms of cluster idle time.
+Most time is spent on the distributed process of finding loss statistics histograms of data subsets, indicating a reasonably efficient implementation in terms of cluster idle time.
-The logs can be parsed for info messages from RegressionTree and ClassificationTree to observe times taken for various steps.
+The logs can be parsed for info messages from `RegressionTree` and `ClassificationTree` to observe times taken for various steps.

 ## Todo